 Approved by the ASEEES Board of Directors on November 23, 2019; Amended by the Executive Committee on May 18, 2021

 ASEEES is committed to fostering an environment free from discrimination, harassment, and retaliation at its annual convention and other ASEEES-organized activities.
 To that end, in addition to this Code of Conduct, ASEEES points members to its anti-harassment policy and statement on diversity and inclusion, as well as to those committees and affiliate organizations that address diversity and inclusion.

 The ASEEES Annual Convention is convened for the purposes of professional development and scholarly and educational interchange in the spirit of free inquiry and free expression.
 Speakers are asked to frame discussions as openly and inclusively as possible and to be aware of how language or images may be perceived by others.
-Chairs of panels and senior scholar participants are asked to help create an environment free from unacceptable behaviors.
+All attendees, especially chairs of panels and senior scholar participants, are asked to help create an environment free from unacceptable behaviors.
 Attendees are reminded that all professional academic ethics and norms apply as standards of behavior and interaction at the convention.
 Exhibitors must follow all ASEEES exhibition rules, regulations, and policies.

 Behaviors that do not promote this goal and are therefore unacceptable include:

 1. Sexual or physical assault, or real or implied threats of assault

-2. Harassment or intimidation based on race, age, physical appearance, gender identity and expression, sexual orientation, ethnicity, citizenship status, country of origin, social class, physical and sensory abilities, neurodiversity, academic or professional status, political perspective, field of study, and religion
+2. Harassment or intimidation based on race, age, physical appearance, gender identity and expression, sexual orientation, ethnicity, citizenship status, country of origin, social class, physical and sensory abilities, neurodiversity, academic or professional status, political perspective, field of study, or religion

 3. Sexual harassment or intimidation, including unwelcome sexual attention, stalking (physical or virtual), or unsolicited physical contact, as well as making sexist remarks or displaying sexist materials for purposes other than research